 What Happens If You Can’t Reach Good Sam?

-If you need a repair and GS’s office is not open, you are able to follow the steps outlined in the ESP without receiving prior authorization.
+If you need a repair and Good Sam’s office is not open, you are able to follow the steps outlined in the ESP without receiving prior authorization.
 You need to contact GS within five business days from the date of repair for reimbursement in compliance with the Terms and Conditions.

 If possible, wait until the GS office is open in order to receive authorization first.
 This allows payment to come directly from them instead of the need to wait for reimbursement.
 Parts and labor will be included for all covered repairs.
 If you choose to have non-covered repairs or maintenance done at that time, you will be solely responsible for the cost of parts and labor for those repairs.

 Is Towing Included?

 Towing is not covered under your ESP.
 GS offers the Good Sam Roadside Assistance Plan, separate to the ESP, which offers unlimited towing to the nearest service center or assistance with tire or battery issues.

 What If I Get Stranded While Traveling?